Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

 Before him sat Princess Elizabeth, only Princess of the North by right of arms, she who ever sought and seeks, and Menken who knew the Northlands well.

-Before her sat Prince Roak the third, drum-dancer of distant fields, and Moria of the scarlet veils.
+Before her sat Prince Roak III, drum-dancer of distant fields, and Moria of the scarlet veils.

 Before him sat Prince Mordain, wise in old war-ways, and Ælflæda the bountiful.

-Before him sat Prince Roak the second, the mountain-mighty, and Tarkwyn the second, the kind spoken.
+Before him sat Prince Roak II, the mountain-mighty, and Tarkwyn II, the kind spoken.

-Before him sat Prince David the second, the stag-hearted, and Elina, sure shield-princess.
+Before him sat Prince David II, the stag-hearted, and Elina, sure shield-princess.

-Before him sat Prince Gunther the first, rich-handed ring giver, and Joleicia, hopeful as the sunrise.
+Before him sat Prince Gunther I, rich-handed ring giver, and Joleicia, hopeful as the sunrise.

 Before him sat Prince Cordigan, song-swift swordsman, and Diane, patient as the blossoms of Spring.

-Before him sat Prince Kildare the second, young wolf of olden wisdom, and Lella the dawn-blued.
+Before him sat Prince Kildare II, young wolf of olden wisdom, and Lella the dawn-blued.

 Before him sat Prince Belgar, hawk-handed warrior, and Andrea of the silent smiles.

-Before him sat Prince Kildare the first, silver wolf of golden Northlands, and Catherine, the fierce-hearted.
+Before him sat Prince Kildare I, silver wolf of golden Northlands, and Catherine, the fierce-hearted.

-Before him sat Prince Roak the first, thunderhead of the North-storm, and Tarkwyn the first, welcome as the soft rains of April.
+Before him sat Prince Roak I, thunderhead of the North-storm, and Tarkwyn I, welcome as the soft rains of April.

 Before him sat Prince Osis, shield-hewer, and Ragnheithr, the blaze of autumn.